The Turkish Energy Market Regulatory Authority

 ("Authority") has published updated

-procedures and principles for supply companies to determine the
+procedures and principles for the state-owned transmission company

 ("Communiqué") was published in